stephanieyenyu/AMR_System/README.md

 ### Single-writer state authority

 The robot service reports hardware events — arrival, door actuation, return to standby.
-It neither holds nor mutates parcel status.
+It neither holds nor mutates package status.
 Every state transition is decided and persisted by `line-backend`.

 The initial implementation did not have this property.
-Both services maintained parallel state machines, with the robot holding its own copy of parcel status.
+Both services maintained parallel state machines, with the robot holding its own copy of package status.
 Code review identified this as a split-brain hazard and the duplicate logic was removed from the robot side.